Guidance for producers.

-The Environment Regulations team is responsible for a number of so-called ‘extended producer responsibility’ regulations that derive from European legislation.
+The Environment Regulations team is responsible for so-called ‘extended producer responsibility’ regulations that derive from European legislation.

-Additionally the team works with the Department for Environment, Food & Rural Affairs (Defra) to ensure that the interests of business are taken into account in development of wider waste and recycling policy and on the natural environment in areas such as air and water quality.
+The team also works with the Department for Environment, Food and Rural Affairs (Defra) to ensure that the interests of business are taken into account in development of wider waste and recycling policy and on the natural environment in areas such as air and water quality.

 For more information email: email@example.com.